MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

     ![powerapps.microsoft.com.](media/custom-view-powerapps.PNG "powerapps.microsoft.com")

-1. Select **Environments** to open the Environments pane on the right side of the page.
-Select the instance where the Dynamics 365 Guides solution is installed (the instance that you want to add the custom tab to).
+1. Select **Environments** to open the Environments pane and select the instance where the Dynamics 365 Guides solution is installed (the instance that you want to add the custom tab to).

 1. In the left pane, select **Dataverse** > **Tables**.
 Then select **New table**.